 Marcel Mauss wrote The Gift, a book looking at the ancient indigenous practices of the pot latch – ceremonial sharing which reaffirmed social bonds and brought together different individuals and communities for a wider, stronger more healthy society in general.
 Of course, colonial Britain banned this practice in the north Americas and this is a significant part of the story of colonialism; subjugation of wealth physical and existential.

 Mauss, M. (1954).
 The gift: Forms and functions for exchange in archaic societies.
 London: Cohen & West.

 As a natural part of our human being-ness, we work all day and then, when we retire to informal personal spaces with our loved ones and continue to talk about what we are passionate about.
 In the bedrooms and bars, restaurants and museums, cafes and the natural world we are forever entwined in a process of learning and teaching.
-As social mammals part of our actualisation manifests through a gift economy – the being in reciprocal arrangements.
+As social mammals part of our actualisation manifests through a gift economy (a synergy of gifting) – the being in reciprocal arrangements.

 This is also true of other species and various experiments have shown that animals prefer to work for food, even if they do not have to.
 For example a group of ostriches who had learned to press a key in order to obtain peanuts as a reward, preferred to work in this way for their food rather than having it given to them free without reciprocation or interaction.

 When a keeper accidentally dumped a whole bag of peanuts in their cage, they went over to the pile of nuts, sampled some and went back to the key to ‘earn’ their peanuts.
 The same phenomenon has been observed in chickens.
 In terms of behavioural economics this phenomenon has disturbed some traditional learning theorists.